 - Park history

+Mount Kilimanjaro National Park is found in Kilimanjaro region – Tanzania.
+On mount Kilimanjaro’s slope is where you find a chagga tribe.
 In 1910 the area was declared as a game reserve and a forest reserve in 1921 before being gazetted as a national park in 1973.
-It was not until 1977 when Kilimanjaro was opened for public access.
+In 1977 Kilimanjaro National was opened for public access.
 The park was declared by UNESCO as a world heritage site in 1987 and voted as one of the Seven Natural Wonders of Africa in 2013.
 Kilimanjaro is located in Northern Tanzania 48 km from Moshi town and covers an area of 1,668 square km.

 - How to get there